CrazyForks/Wegent/README.md

 Wegent is an open-source AI native operating system that enables you to define, organize, and run intelligent agents at scale.
 Built on Kubernetes-style declarative API and CRD (Custom Resource Definition) design patterns, Wegent provides a standardized framework for creating and managing AI agent ecosystems.

+### 🌟 Core Capabilities

+1. **🎨 Configuration-Driven Agent Teams**: Define and run personalized agent teams through YAML configuration with web UI - no secondary development required
+2. **⚙️ Dual Execution Engines**: Built on Agno and Claude Code agent engines at the bottom layer, supporting both dialogue and coding modes at the upper layer
+3. **🔒 Isolated Sandbox Environments**: Each agent team runs in an independent sandbox, enabling multiple teams to execute simultaneously
+4. **🤝 Advanced Collaboration Modes**: Dialogue mode supports parallel, leader-based, and other agent collaboration patterns for complex workflows like news insights and content retrieval
+5. **💻 AI Coding Integration**: Coding mode integrates with GitHub/GitLab and other code services to implement AI-driven development, code review, and other coding workflows

 ```mermaid
 graph LR
     subgraph AIResource ["🌐 AI Native Resource"]